José José GIMENEZ MENDIA

 Curious by nature and concerned to understand how energies circulate in the human body and how to use them to manage instrumental playing as well as for stress management, Mr. Litzler trained in Usui Reiki and became a Master Teacher in this practice in 2019, but also in Sonotherapy in 2020.
 These two practices have become his mainstays in teaching and coaching.

-David is currently the principal trumpet of the Kaohsiung Symphony Orchestra (KSO), a position that he has held since 2012, and serves a faculty member of the National Kaohsiung Normal University and the National Taipei University of Education.
+David is currently the principal trumpet of the Kaohsiung Symphony Orchestra (KSO), a position that he has held since 2012, and serves a faculty member of the National Kaohsiung Normal University.

 David is an active soloist, recitalist and chamber music performer.
 His repertoire covers all periods from renaissance to contemporary music, and performs on both modern and baroque trumpets.
 In 2000 he made his solo debut with the Mettensis Symphony Orchestra performing Haydn concerto and the double concertos of Vivaldi and Manfredini.
 He has been a guest soloist with the Shanghai Philharmonic Orchestra, NSO Taiwan, Kaohsiung Symphony Orchestra, Amnéville Symphony Orchestra, Metz Brass Ensemble, Metz Wind Ensemble, Taipei Civic Band, Stravinsky Ensemble.

 His first album entitled “Trompette et Orgue” contains Marcello oboe concerto in D minor, Brandt concerto No.2, Ponchielli concerto and the Hummel concerto in the original key of E Major.
 David has been the member of Orchestre National de Lorraine, also served as principal trumpet of the Shanghai Philharmonic Orchestra, and the National Symphony Orchestra of Taiwan.